esafirm/generator-android-conductor/README.md

 ## Android Conductor Boilerplate Generator

-An attempt to remove this situation:
+An attempt to remove this kind of situations:

 > Time to create a new project!
 What should i add now?